 - Red Oni, Blue Oni: Red to Shiryu's blue.

 - The Rival: To Shiryu for the Dragon's Cloth.

-- Tiger Versus Dragon: Played straight, his animal motifs is a tiger and he fight Shiryu that has a dragon as motifs.
+- Tiger Versus Dragon: Played straight, his animal motif is a tiger and he fights Shiryu whose own motif is a dragon.